dr34mhacks/useful-scripts-dump/README.md

 ---

+Sure!
+Here’s a clear and polished continuation for your README section:

+---

 ## 📂 Scripts Included

 ✅ **Docker Installation**

-- `install-latest-docker.sh`
+* `install-latest-docker.sh`
   A robust script to **install the latest Docker Engine** on Kali Linux, Debian, or Ubuntu.
   Automatically configures the correct repository (`bookworm`), verifies installation, and optionally cleans up the test image.

+✅ **API Endpoints Counter**

+* `api-endpoints-counter.py`
+  A handy Python script that **analyzes Postman or Swagger collections** and **counts the total number of API endpoints** defined within them.
+  Simply provide your collection JSON file as input, and the script will output clear statistics showing how many endpoints are included—perfect for quick documentation in html format.

 *(More scripts coming soon!)*